-I have talked about delegating and about focusing on high return activities.
+I am also a big believer in delegating as much as possible and about focusing on high return activities.

 The down side is when they come to you so often that it impacts your ability to get things done.
 You find it hard to concentrate on your tasks for extended periods of time without someone on your team interrupting.

 It is usually better to start with people coming to you more than they need to, rather than for people to run off "doing things" incorrectly.

 You should set a goal to improve the autonomy of your people over time... it could be a reduction in calls per day/week; or in minutes spent talking.

 You should give regular feedback with clear direction about what should be discussed and what decisions they might make themselves.
 Over time this should create more autonomy.